GoogleCloudPlatform/software-delivery-blueprint/terraform-modules/README.md

 # Overview

-This folder is hydrated into a repo called `terraform-modules` during the execution of the [`bootstrap.sh`][software-delivery-infra] script.
+This folder is hydrated into a repo called `terraform-modules` during the execution of the [bootstraps.sh][bootstraps] script.
 The purpose of this repository is to store Terraform  modules used throughout the platform. `terraform-modules` contains the modules used by application and IaC pipelines.

 Terraform modules enable platform administrators to create shared configuration for infrastructure that encapsulate the best practices for their organization, establishing guardrails for self-service infrastructure.